From casual beer gardens in Canggu to fancy cocktail lounges in Ubud, I went in search of the best bars in Bali. Here's what I found.

 It was a tough job, but after bar-hopping my way across the island, I’ve shortlisted the very best bars in Bali.
 All of my favourites are here: from a secret, eco-friendly drinking den in Jimbaran, to that world-famous sunset bar at one of Bali’s best luxury resorts.

-TLDR: Here’s my recommended bars in Bali for any occasion:
+TLDR: Here’s my recommended bars in Bali for any occasion

-- Best cocktails: Night Rooster
+- Best speakeasy cocktails: Night Rooster, Whisper Cove, Di Atas, TELU

 - Best for jungle views: Ambar Ubud Bar

-- Best for ocean views: Rock Bar
+- Best for ocean views: The Bvlgari Bar, Rock Bar, L’Atelier by Cyril Kongo

 - Best beer garden: Black Sand Brewery

-10 Best Bars in Bali – 2025
+9 Best Bars in Bali – 2026

-1. Night Rooster – Ubud
+1. Night Rooster

-If there’s one thing you need to know about Night Rooster, it’s the fact that it’s run by the same crew behind Locavore NXT, which is arguably Ubud’s very best restaurant.
+If there’s one thing you need to know about Night Rooster, it’s the fact that it’s run by the same crew behind Locavore NXT, which is arguably Ubud’s best restaurant.
 As expected, the drinks here go way beyond the ordinary.
 In fact, after chatting to Head Mixologist Raka (he’s always busy behind the bar), most of the drinks are rooted in local folklore (which explains the medieval vibes of the menu) and all of the drinks use foraged local ingredients.
 I’m a sucker for these kinds of backstories, so I was hooked.

 My pick of the night was something smoky, citrusy, and a little bit herbal.
 I didn’t catch the name (the menu changes often), but it was the kind of cocktail you sip slowly, just to figure out what’s going on.
 Raka explained how he is always experimenting with recipes and botanical ingredients, so no two visits are ever quite the same.
 And even if they were, you’d still want to come back again and again.
 It gives speakeasy vibes but without the gimmicks, snugged away on Ubud’s Jalan Goutama ‘eat street’.
 It’s intimate and unapologetically cool – a proper nightcap destination with soul.

-How much: Cocktails start from IDR 150,000++
+Price: Cocktails start from IDR 125,000++

 Opening Hours: Daily from 5pm

-Where: Jl Goutama Selatan No. 5, Ubud
+Address: Jl Goutama Selatan No. 5, Ubud

-Night Rooster Menu Book Night Rooster
+Book Night Rooster Night Rooster Instagram

-How much: Cocktails start from IDR 185,000++
+Price: Cocktails start from IDR 350,000++

-3. Whisper Cove – Ubud
+3. Whisper Cove

 Sometimes, to find the best bars in Bali, you need to know exactly which street to walk down and which door to open.
 And that’s exactly the case with Whisper Cove.
 This speakeasy-style bar is hidden down a quiet street in central Ubud, and you could almost miss it if you didn’t know it was there.
 Step inside, and it’s a moody, intimate bar with vintage interiors, warm lighting, and the kind of setting that takes you away from Bali for a moment.